ABOUT

 He stopped making movies in the late 1960s and for the last decade of his life focused almost solely on live concert performances, where Elvis Presley songs were given a new lease on life.
 And through it all, he never lost sight of his roots and his first love, gospel music.
 In fact, the only three Grammys he won in his long career were all for gospel recordings.
 It was a sound he deeply loved and beautifully interpreted.

-Though his voice was silenced for good in 1977, posthumously released albums continued to chart until as recently as 2009.
+Though his voice was silenced for good in 1977, posthumously released compilation albums have continued to chart until as recently as the 2010s.
 This is a fitting testament to the talent and drive that earned him the title, "King of Rock And Roll."

 SONGS